Preprint

 Based on these two theories, we could expect an indirect positive effect of R&D expenditure on sustainability and greenness measures.
 Indeed, Kotkova Striteska et al. (2024) find a positive impact of firms’ R&D expenditure on energy consumption monitoring and proactive environmental strategies.

-Internationally recognized quality management standards such as ISO 9000 and ISO 14000 facilitate the implementation of environmental measures by providing the necessary information (Horbach et al., 2023).
+Internationally recognized quality management systems such as ISO 9000 and ISO 14000 facilitate the implementation of environmental measures by providing the necessary information (Horbach et al., 2023).
 This should be more relevant for the implementation of more capital-intensive greening measures (Vučković and Čučković, 2024).
-Being in possession of such internationally recognized certificates was found to be positively correlated with green practices (Asif et al., 2025; Horbach et al., 2023).
+Having such internationally recognized certificates was found to be positively correlated with green practices (Asif et al., 2025; Horbach et al., 2023).

 Using better technologies facilitates the implementation of energy management systems (Asif et al., 2025).
 In developing countries such as Vietnam, access to foreign technology enables the use of better and more efficient tools (Vučković and Čučković, 2024).
 The use of such technology, in turn, increases the odds of implementing environmental measures (Vučković and Čučković, 2024).